naldertown/les-roches-gite-cms/src/pages/index.md

 templateKey: index-page
 title: A touch of paradise in rural France
 image: /img/les-roches-gite-hero.jpg
-heading: Explore the <insert regions>
+heading: Explore the Poitou-Charentes region
-subheading: Enjoy the history and beauty of <insert regions> in comfort
+subheading: Enjoy the history and beauty of the Poitou-Charentes in comfort
 mainpitch:
   title: Why Les Roches?
   description: >
-    Les Roches is within easy access of the N10, a slice of paradise in amoungst the rugged beaty of <insert region>.
-With easy access to popular destinations such as Futuroscope.
+    Les Roches is within easy access of the N10, a slice of paradise in amoungst the rugged beaty of the Poitou-Charentes region.
+With easy access to popular destinations such as Futuroscope and The Valley of the Monkeys Les Roches is the perfect base.
-description: Head to the nearby towns of Chaunay and <insert towns> and enjoy a coffee and watch the world go by.
+description: Head to the nearby town of Chaunay and enjoy a coffee and watch the world go by or head to some of the hostoric local towns such as Verteuil-sur-Charente to explore the Chateaus and restaurants.
 There's so much to do and see.
 intro:
   blurbs:
     - image: /img/d11ea0d4-6ac4-4fb8-952b-268aba0fdd01.jpeg
       text: The accommodation offers 2 double bedrooms, a shower room, kitchen and living area.
 A mezzanine offers additional space or sleeping for 2 above the living space.
-    - image: /img/coffee-gear.png
+    - image: /img/les-roches-gite-gardens.jpg
       text: >
         The gardens extend for several acres with areas to sit and enjoy the peace.
 There are no shortage of places to relax.
-    - image: /img/tutorials.png
+    - image: /img/d11ea0d4-6ac4-4fb8-952b-268aba0fdd01.jpeg
       text: A heated pool provides enterntainment and relaxation for all ages.
 It's a real sun trap and also offers an outside shower.
-    - image: /img/meeting-space.png
+    - image: /img/d11ea0d4-6ac4-4fb8-952b-268aba0fdd01.jpeg
       text: >
         A warm welcome.
 Amanda and Brad welcome you to their Gite and hope you will enjoy your stay.